Shivam03-coder/CHAT-BOX-frontend/README.md

 - Node.js and npm installed
 - MongoDB installed and running
-- ZeoCloud account and API credentials

 ## Usage

 1. Register a new account or log in with an existing one.
-2. Create or join a chat room.
 3. Start a text chat or initiate a video call using ZeoCloud.